-- Signage will be posted to remind students, staff and visitors to socially distance. - To the extent possible, all classes will be held outdoors and, in inclement weather, will rotate outdoors. - Communities will consist of bubble groups of no more than 12 children for YCC and Children's House.
-Bubble groups means that the same 12 or fewer children and their consistent caregiver(s) are in the same group each day in the same location.
-If another adult is introduced for staff breaks or for specialized lessons, a strict 6 ft distance will be maintained. - Elementary communities will consist of a stable group of no more than 14 children.
+- Signage will be posted to remind students, staff and visitors to socially distance. - To the extent possible, all classes will be held outdoors and, in inclement weather, will rotate outdoors. - Communities will consist of stable groups of no more than 12 children for YCC and Children's House.
+Stable groups means that the same 12 or fewer children and their consistent caregiver(s) are in the same group each day in the same location.
+If another adult is introduced for staff breaks or for specialized lessons, a strict 6 ft- 10 ft distance will be maintained.

+- Elementary communities will consist of a stable group of no more than 14 children.
 Stable groups mean that the children do not mix with other children outside of their cohort and remain in a physically separate space from any other cohort.
 Two class teachers are assigned to each group, but those two teachers do rotate between the groups daily, or weekly.
-If another adult is introduced for staff breaks or for specialized lessons, a strict 6 ft distance will be maintained to prevent linking of any groups. - Children shall not change from one group to another unless it is critical (i.e. newly diagnosed health issue requiring assignment to a more isolated cohort) without a one to two-week period of exclusion at home (subject to health officer recommendation). - Groups shall not mix with each other. - The guide will remain with a single group each day.
-In the case of illness, a designated substitute for the group will assist with caregiving. - Each child will have a designated work rug and floor space so that children can be spaced as far from each other as possible while engaged in activities at school. - Tables will be spaced at a distance.
-Plexiglass screens will be used when tables cannot be spaced further due to collaborative work. - The physical distance between children will be increased in daily work locations, group gatherings, meals, and snacks.

-- At nap time, children's naptime mats will be spaced out as much as possible, with alternating head to toe arrangements to reduce the distance between children. - Physical Education will include noncontact activities that do not require shared equipment and can be conducted with recommended physical distancing.
+If another adult is introduced for staff breaks or for specialized lessons, a strict 6 ft 10 ft distance will be maintained to prevent linking of any groups. - Children shall not change from one group to another unless it is critical (i.e. newly diagnosed health issue requiring assignment to a more isolated cohort) without a one week period of exclusion at home with testing (subject to health officer recommendation). - Groups shall not mix with each other. - The guide will remain with a single group each day.
+In the case of illness, a designated substitute for the group will assist with caregiving. - Each child will have a designated work rug and floor space so that children can be spaced as far from each other as possible while engaged in activities at school. - Tables will be spaced at a 6 foot distance ideally and no less than 4 ft.
+Plexiglass screens will be used when tables cannot be spaced at 6 feet further due to collaborative work. - Collaborative and group lessons work will only be prioritized for the outside classroom. - The physical distance between children will be increased in daily work locations, group gatherings, meals, and snacks. - At nap time, children's naptime mats will be spaced out as much as possible, with alternating head to toe arrangements to reduce the distance between children. - School athletic activities and sports are permitted under different tiers according to their level of risk.
+Please see the CDPH guidance on risk levels for different sports.
+Centennial physical education plans will be conducted in accordance to with the permitted level of sports given the tier we are in. - Competitions must be between only two teams.